redhat-nfvpe/clearwater-rpm/helper-packages.md

 ### `clearwater-debian`

 Clearwater's init scripts assume a Debian/LSB environment, which unfortunately diverges from Red Hat's interpretation.
-Here we will in the gaps.
+Here we fill in the gaps.

 ### `clearwater-sprout-libs`